tkr22777/shobdo/application/shobdo-app/Readme.md

 Install Java8 SDK.

 Check the `Makefile` and use `make` commands to run/test/build.
+Warning: Some makefile changes recreaetes MongoDB and Redis containers

 If you want to import to IntelliJ and develop on IntelliJ:
 - Use java 8 when importing to IntelliJ.